 The Chair of the Control Group is responsible for initiating, coordinating and directing activities that the Control Group considers necessary to respond to the emergency including, but not limited to:

-The Deputy City Manager, Infrastructure and Development Services, or designate contacts the City Manager to report that the City of Toronto Emergency Operations Centre has been activated.
-Depending on the nature of the emergency, the Director, Office of Emergency Management, or any member of the Toronto Emergency Management Program Committee may notify the City Manager of an impending or actual emergency and request activation of the Emergency Operations Centre.
+The Deputy City Manager, Infrastructure Services, or their designate contacts the City Manager to report that the City of Toronto Emergency Operations Centre has been activated.
+Depending on the nature of the emergency, the Executive Director, Toronto Emergency Management, or any member of the Toronto Emergency Management Program Committee may notify the City Manager of an impending or actual emergency and request activation of the Emergency Operations Centre.

-Any member of the Toronto Emergency Management Program Committee, Control Group or Working Group has the authority and responsibility to request an activation of the Emergency Operations Centre and initiate the implementation of the Emergency Plan.
-Requests to activate the Emergency Operations Centre are directed to either the Director of the Office of Emergency Management or to the Office of Emergency Management’s 24 hours a day, 7 days a week ‘Standby’ Co-ordinator.
+Any member of the Toronto Emergency Management Program Committee or Working Group has the authority and responsibility to request an activation of the Emergency Operations Centre and initiate the implementation of the Emergency Plan.
+Requests to activate the Emergency Operations Centre are directed to either the Executive Director, Toronto Emergency Management or to Toronto Emergency Management’s 24 hours a day, 7 days a week On-Call Function.

-Should an incident be classified as a Level 2 Emergency or Level 3 Major Emergency, the Office of Emergency Management ‘Standby’ Co-ordinator is contacted by Toronto Fire Services, Toronto Police Service and/or Toronto Paramedic Services.
-The Office of Emergency Management staff would connect with the Deputy City Manager, Infrastructure and Development Services, to initiate the implementation of the Emergency Plan.
+Should an incident be classified as a Level 2 Emergency or Level 3 Major Emergency, the Toronto Emergency Management On-Call Function is contacted by Toronto Fire Services, Toronto Police Service and/or Toronto Paramedic Services.
+Toronto Emergency Management staff would connect with the Deputy City Manager, Infrastructure Services, to initiate the implementation of the Emergency Plan.

-The City of Toronto uses a four tier emergency level system to determine appropriate notifications as follows:
+The City of Toronto uses a three-tier emergency level system to determine appropriate notifications as follows:

-Upon receiving an emergency notification, the Office of Emergency Management 24/7 ‘Standby’ Co-ordinator will liaise with the notifying Service, Division or Agency and utilize the Emergency Level Notifications table (see Section 9.2) as a tool to assist in establishing the immediate notifications that may be necessary and/or appropriate.
+Upon receiving an emergency notification, the Toronto Emergency Management 24/7 On-Call Function will liaise with the notifying division, agencies or corporation and utilize the Emergency Level Notifications table (see Section 9.2) as a tool to assist in establishing the immediate notifications that may be necessary and/or appropriate.

 During a response, select members of the Working Group will establish and convene at the Emergency Operations Centre to activate these functions.
-The Emergency Operations Centre staff will provide operational guidance and support to the Incident Commander who maintains the lead role at an emergency site.
-When Divisions establish Divisional Operations Centres to provide operational support during an emergency response, there is a need to centralize efforts and co-ordinate operational response between all responding Divisions.
+The Emergency Operations Centre staff will provide operational guidance and support to the Incident Commander who maintains the lead role at a site.
+When divisions establish Divisional Operations Centres to provide operational support during an emergency response, there is a need to centralize efforts and coordinate operational response between all responding divisions.
 This function is provided by the City’s Emergency Operations Centre.

 The City’s Emergency Operations Centre staffing plan ensures that the Emergency Operations Centre is always operationally ready for activation.
 Staff are required to take pre-requisite training to enable an effective and efficient implementation of Emergency Operations Centre initiatives through the Incident Management System.

-The Toronto Emergency Operations Centre maintains a dedicated facility from which the City of Toronto co-ordinates its strategic response to an emergency, including with relevant stakeholders, as may be required, as described in this City of Toronto Emergency Plan.
-The role of the Emergency Operations Centre is to serve as an established and recognized point of authority for the co-ordinated management of resources, personnel and incident information.
+The Emergency Operations Centre maintains a dedicated facility from which the City of Toronto coordinates its strategic response to an emergency.
+The Emergency Operations Centre coordinates the management of resources, personnel and incident information.

-The Emergency Operations Centre does not replace the need for a sound command structure at the site level, instead it complements the site with further coordination, resource management, information management and overall support.
+The Emergency Operations Centre does not replace the need for a sound command structure at the site; instead, it complements the site with further coordination, resource management, information management and overall support.

-During a Major Incident Command Centre activation, select members of the City’s Office of Emergency Management may convene at the Major Incident Command Centre and act as Liaison Officers.
-The Liaison Officer would assist Toronto Police Service with maintaining core City functions, including:
+During a Major Incident Command Centre activation, Toronto Emergency Management may send a representative to convene at the Major Incident Command Centre and act as a Liaison Officer.

-Toronto Fire Services, Toronto Paramedic Services, Toronto Transit Commission and other external partners may also attend the Major Incident Command Centre to oversee coordination of their respective services with Police operations.
+Toronto Fire Services, Toronto Paramedic Services, the Toronto Transit Commission and other external partners may also attend the Major Incident Command Centre to oversee coordination of their respective services with Toronto Police Service operations.

 The Toronto Emergency Management Program Committee approved the Councillor Coordination Emergency Support Function in 2015.
 This Emergency Support Function outlines when and how Councillors’ Offices are notified of an activation of the Emergency Operations Centre.
 It outlines protocols for regular communication with Councillors during a Level 2 Emergency or a Level 3 Major Emergency.
-The Emergency Support Function also outlines the Councillors’ requirements for keeping contact information for themselves and their staff up to date and responding to the quarterly requirement to confirm their information for the mass notification system.
-It specifies parameters for training of appropriate parties, including Councillors and their staff, City Clerk’s Office and Office of Emergency Management staff.
+The Emergency Support Function also outlines the councillors’ requirements for keeping contact information for themselves and their staff up to date and responding to the quarterly requirement to confirm their information for the mass notification system.
+It specifies parameters for training of appropriate parties, including councillors and their staff, City Clerk’s Office and Toronto Emergency Management.

-The Councillor Coordination Emergency Support Function also outlines the role of the Councillors’ Office throughout an emergency.
-For example, during a Level 2 Emergency or Level 3 Major Emergency City Councillors leverage formal and informal community networks to help disseminate the information provided by the Emergency Operations Centre Councillor Coordination Liaison.
+The Councillor Coordination Emergency Support Function also outlines the role of the councillors’ offices throughout an emergency.
+For example, during a Level 2 Emergency or Level 3 Major Emergency, councillors leverage formal and informal community networks to help disseminate the information provided by the Emergency Operations Centre Councillor Coordination Liaison.
 They also report urgent matters to the Councillor Coordination Liaison for escalation to the appropriate parties.

 Emergency Operations Centre staff ensure that all levels of the response management system adhere to standardized response goals in the following order of priority: